How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 We have covered the popular sizing terms.
 Now let’s talk about what words to use to describe ‘fitting’ of apparels.

 - Relaxed: Relaxed clothing, also known as oversized or boyfriend-style clothing for women, is clothing that hangs loosely on the body.
 The clothes with relaxed fitting are made deliberately oversized and are typically used in relation to tops.
 This fitting is mostly for button-up shirts and trousers.
 Relaxed fit is also popular in men’s denim with a fuller cut around the hip and leg region.

 - Slim: Slim-fit is used for clothing with a closer or tighter fit to the body.
 It’s used to describe fitting of a denim, pants, and shirts.
-Help the slimmer and petite men customers shopping at your store by marking the size as slim in the product description and sizing options.
+Help the slimmer and petite men customers shopping at your fashion store by marking the size as slim in the product description and sizing options.